stormytuna/Bangarang/README.md

 ## **Added boomerangs**

 * Synapse - Homes in on enemies.
 Crafted with 8 Crimtane Bars, 5 Tissue Samples @ Anvil
-* Shade Chakram - Returns quickly.
+* Shade Chakram - Travels exceptionally quick.
 Crafted with 8 Demonite Bars, 5 Shadow Scales @ Anvil
 * Beemerang - Releases bees on impact.
 Crafted with 14 Bee Wax @ Anvil
 * Bonerang - Breaks into bone shards on impact.
-Crafted with 30 Bones @ Anvil
+Crafted with 90 Bones @ Anvil
 * Sawed Off Shotrang - Fires a shotgun blast at its apex.
 Crafted with 1 Shotgun, 1 Illegal Gun Parts @ Anvil
 * Yin and Rang - Breaks into two homing shards at its apex.
 Crafted with 1 Light Shard, 1 Dark Shard, 5 Titanium Bars @ Hardmode Anvil
 * The Chloroplast - Bursts into stingers at its apex.
 Crafted with 14 Chlorophyte Bars @ Hardmode Anvil
 * Teslarang - Discharges bolts of electricity when it hits an enemy.
 2.5% drop from Frankenstein after Plantera has been defeated
 * Chromatic Crux - Leaves a homing rainbow chakram when it hits an enemy.
 Drops from Empress of Light
 * Rangaboom - Starts at its apex and travels to you.
 Drops from Martian Saucer
 * White Dwarf - Incinerates enemies with stellar energy.
-Crafted with 12 Solar Fragments, 8 Luminite Bars @ Ancient Manipulator
+Crafted with 16 Solar Fragments @ Ancient Manipulator

 ## **Added accessories**